Peppermint

 Effects when smoking

 Smoking peppermint delivers a distinctive cooling sensation in your throat and airways.
-This immediate effect comes from menthol, the herb’s primary active compound that creates that signature fresh, minty experience.
+This effect comes from menthol, the herb’s primary active compound that creates that signature fresh, minty experience.

-What to Expect:
+What to Expect

 The menthol provides an instant cooling effect that can feel soothing to irritated throats.
 Many users describe a gentle warming sensation followed by a refreshing coolness that spreads through the chest area.
 This calming quality makes peppermint popular for evening blends and unwinding after stressful days.

 Expect a strong, sweet aroma with warming, spicy notes that finish with a cooling aftertaste.
-The pleasant flavor remains consistent throughout your smoking session.
+The pleasant flavor remains consistent throughout your session.

 Effects are generally mild and short-lived, typically lasting 15-30 minutes.
 Individual responses vary based on personal sensitivity to menthol and the quality of peppermint used.

-Keep in Mind:
+Keep in Mind

 Flavor Profile